iwanders/micro_hap/README.md

 - On the BLE level, all characteristics are read/write without a secure BLE session.
 - Attributes are interacted with through a BLE write AND read, together they form a request.
 - For example, toggling the lightbulb performs a BLE write on the `On` attribute of the `Lightbulb` Service, the response of this request is verified with a BLE Read on the same characteristic.
-- The HAP protocol is merely transported over the BLE write/reads.
+- The HAP protocol is merely transported over the BLE gatt write/reads.
 - The Trouble GATT server is merely a facade to provide the correct characteristics & services.
 - The `HapPeripheralContext::gatt_events_task` is the entry point for the bluetooth transport.
 - The `PlatformSupport` is the platform interface / key-value store and auxiliary function support like random bytes.